Is the website I’m using secure?

 - The web address should begin with ‘https://’.
 The ‘s’ stands for ‘secure’.

-- If you’re using the latest version of your browser, the address bar or the name of the site owner will turn green.
+- The address bar or the name of the site owner will turn green.

 Other points to remember:

 - Ensure you have effective and updated antivirus/antispyware software and firewall running before you go online.